khamilton177/C195-Scheduler/README.txt

             *** Leaving all fields blank and performing the search will return all users or contacts.

             Close the Search Filter pane by selecting the 'Hide Search Filter' button on the Button menu-bar.

+   Inactive users will not be allowed to log in.
+An alert will prompt them to contact the system administrator.

    Non-admin users may update their passwords by clicking on their username in the top-right of the main application page.